chobbledotcom/chobble-shop/products/static-website-build.md

 ---
 title: Static Website Build
-featured: true
-price: From £400
 categories:
   - categories/web-development.md
+options:
+  - name: Basic templated website (you sort domain, content, images, email)
+    max_quantity: 1
+    unit_price: 400
+  - name: Standard website (you sort content and images)
+    max_quantity: 1
+    unit_price: 800
+  - name: I do everything
+    max_quantity: 1
+    unit_price: 2000
+price: From £400
 ---
 I can build you a website based on the **Chobble Template**, an open source template for small business websites.
 You can read all about it at [example.chobble.com](https://example.chobble.com).

 The price will depend on how much work is involved and how much of that work you want to handle yourself.
+I've set three prices on this page for three levels of complexity, but you can use [my price calculator](https://chobble.com/price-calculator/) for a more bespoke quote.

 ## Cheap web development